 Hailstorms are most common in Tornado Alley — the Midwest and Great Plains areas east of the Rocky Mountains.
 But they can happen in any part of the country when conditions are right.

-Rich Cavaness, a project manager at a company that specializes in roof construction and repair in Plano, Texas, saw what 60-mph, wind-driven hail the size of a softball can do to a home after the 2016 Wylie, Texas, hailstorm.
+Rich Cavaness, a project manager at a company that specializes in roof construction and repair in Plano, Texas, saw what 60-mph, wind-driven hail the size of a softball can do to a home after a 2016 hailstorm in Wylie, Texas.
 Hail punctured holes in siding and shattered windows.
 It cut through shingles, roof decking, insulation and ceiling material, then bounced around inside homes, damaging furniture and flooring in its final impact.
 "The hail was so large, entire homes were written off as a total loss."

 How big (and fast) is hail?